HaydenMacDonald/multigitminder/README.md

 ## Inputs
 Required
-- `USERNAME` - your Beeminder username, stored as a secret in your repo.
+- `USERNAME` - Your Beeminder username, stored as a secret in your repo.
-- `AUTH_TOKEN` - Unique authorization token for Beeminder API, stored as a secret in your repo.
+- `AUTH_TOKEN` - Your unique authorization token for Beeminder API, stored as a secret in your repo.
-- `GOAL` - Name of the goal.
+- `GOAL` - Name of your goal.
 - `VALUE` - Value of data point as string (default value of '1').

 Optional